 Day 8: Machu Picchu - Cusco

-After breakfast in your hotel, you meet up with your Adios guide and board the shuttle bus (earliest is 5:15 am) to arrive at main gate of Machu Picchu National Park anytime after it opens at 6 am.
+After breakfast in your hotel, you meet up with your Adios guide and board the shuttle bus (earliest is 5:15 am) to arrive at main entrance to Machu Picchu National Park anytime after opening at 6 am.
 Begin guided tour for up to 2-3 hours on the circuit of your choice.
 Option to hike Huayna Picchu if tickets are available and you ask us to purchase in advance.
 Exit the park and take the shuttle bus back to Aguas Calientes where you stop for lunch if time permits.
 Then walk to the station for afternoon train to Ollantaytambo, where our driver will be waiting.
-Continue by car 2 Hours to Cusco.
+Continue 2 hours by van to Cusco.
 Arrive hotel in Cusco about 4-5 hours later.
 (B)

 Day 10: Cusco to Puno by Tourist Bus

 6:20AM.
-Driver will arrive at hotel for pickup and transfer to station for 7 am tourist bus for ride through the beautiful highlands with stops at Andayualillas, known as the "Sistene Chapel of the Andes," and Raqchi ruins.
-(Entry to the sites is optional and tickets can be purchased at the time you are there.
-About $12-15 pp.) Buttet lunch is included.
+Driver will arrive at hotel for pickup and transfer to station for 7 am tourist bus.
+Begin full day ride through the beautiful highlands with stops at the "Sistene Chapel of the Andes," known as Andahuaylillas, and Raqchi ruins.
+(Entry to the sites is optional.
+Buy tickets when you are there.
+About $12-15 USD pp.) Buttet lunch stop is included.
 Arrive Puno bus station where local driver will be waiting to transfer to hotel.
 Local guide will meet you in the hotel lobby or call by phone at 6 pm for pre-trip briefing.
-Then walk to local restaurant of your choice for dinner.
+Walk to local restaurant of your choice for dinner.
 (B)

-Day 11: Day trip to Islands & continue to Luqina for overnight Homestay
+Day 11: Day trip to Islands & optional overnight homestay with Aymara family